adithyan-mb/Todo/README.md

 Technologies used : React, Tailwind CSS

 A Todo App created using React. it uses context api to manage states.
-Local storage also added to prevent data loss during accidental refreshes.
+Local storage support also added to prevent data loss during accidental refreshes.